 If you’ve been involved in a car accident here in Virginia, and you’re trying to work with the defendant’s insurance company to resolve you’re case, you’ve probably realized that they will not tell you how much insurance the defendant has to cover your claim.
 (Heck, maybe you didn’t even think to ask!)
 Seems pretty unfair that they are asking for all this information from you, but you get little if any information from them.

 Well here’s a couple of things to things to think about.
 And in particular, how to get the defendant’s insurance limits:

 1. You’re not obligated to tell the defendant’s insurance company anything until you’re ready to pursue your claim (Of course, don’t forget about the statute of limitations.)

 That’s right, you don’t have to give a recorded statement, endorse an HIPPA release, or provide them updated on your current recovery.
 In fact, you can simply tell them that you’re still figuring out what you want to do with your case and you will get back to them with your ready and willing.
 (Don’t worry if they warn to “close your case.”
-They know you can simply sue their insured, and they will simply re-open it).
-Again, in Virginia, the statute of limitations is generally two years (but in some instances, it can be shorter) so don't sit on your rights.
+This is a "fake warning," it means nothing.)
+Remember, though, in Virginia, the statute of limitations is generally two years (but in some instances, it can be shorter) so don't sit on your rights.

-In fact, we often encouraged individuals to hold off on providing the insurance company information until you’ve had a chance to speak with an attorney about what your next steps should be.
+In fact, we often encouraged individuals to hold off on providing the insurance company information until you’ve had a chance to speak with BenGlassLaw about what your next steps should be.

 2. Check your automobile insurance coverage.

 In reality, if it turns out the defendant has no insurance (or is under insured), if you have enough of your insurance, it may not matter.
 You can tap into your policy to cover your claim.

 But for those if you who don’t have enough of your own insurance to cover your claim, it’s important to find out the defendant’s insurance limits.
 Here’s how to do it: